mattwar/iqtoolkit/docs/blog/building-part-02.md

 Note not every node type gets it own method, for example all binary operators are treated in one `VisitBinary` method.
 The nodes themselves do not directly participate in the visitation process.
 They are treated as just data.
 The reason for this is that the quantity of visitors is actually open ended.
 You can write your own.
 Therefore no semantics of visiting is coupled into the node classes.
-It’s all in the visitors.
+It's all in the visitors.
-The default visit behavior for node XXX is baked into the base class’s version of VisitXXX.
+The default visit behavior for node XXX is baked into the base class's version of VisitXXX.

 Another variant is that all `VisitXXX` methods return a node.
 The `Expression` tree nodes are immutable.